Caen's Lair

 Across from him, Lia caught his eye, her face calm and unreadible as ever.

 "Leave!"
-Rin yelled suddenly, and they all jerked apart in the same instant when the front door flew open, its handle cracking loudly against the brick accent wall of the entryway.
+Rin yelled suddenly, and they all jerked apart in the same instant as the front door flew open, its handle cracking loudly against the brick accent wall of the entryway.
 Their ring of connected hands had been broken, and the magic of the moment with it.
 The feeling of unease lifted from Tump's shoulders as an evening breeze blew the sounds of the outside world into the house; birdsong, rustling leaves, quiet conversation and distant traffic.

 He noticed that Rin was staring at him with her eyebrows all scrunched together.